material-motion/material-motion/specifications/runtime/README.md

 ## Overview

-Provide plans to a Runtime and it will find a way to execute them.
+Provide some plans to a Runtime and it will find a way to execute them.

 This sentence introduces two important questions: